"The Many Saints of Newark"

 Newsday was the location for a fictional Los Angeles newspaper in "Fletch Lives," starring Chevy Chase.
 If you watch closely, you'll see a map of Long Island on the wall in the newsroom scene from the 1989 movie.

 A pink bluffside mansion in Belle Terre was used as the fictional home of a romance novelist played by Meryl Streep in 1989's "She-Devil."

 Martin Scorsese used the Catalina Beach Club in Atlantic Beach as the backdrop for the vacation scenes in "Goodfellas" (1990).

 "Scent of a Woman"

-The Guggenheim estate homes at Sands Point Preserve played a small role in "Scent of a Woman" (1992), starring Al Pacino, pictured left.
+The Guggenheim estate homes at Sands Point Preserve played a small role in "Scent of a Woman" (1992), starring Al Pacino.

-The seaside Hempstead House at Sands Point Preserve was used for "Malcolm X." The 1992 biopic about the controversial African-American leader starred Denzel Washington.
+The seaside Hempstead House at Sands Point Preserve was used for "Malcolm X," the 1992 biopic about the controversial African-American leader starring Denzel Washington.

 Webb Institute provided the setting for some scenes in "Batman Forever" (1995), produced by Tim Burton.

 "To Wong Foo, Thanks for Everything!
 Julie Newmar"

 The 1995 comedy "To Wong Foo, Thanks for Everything!
 Julie Newmar," starring Wesley Snipes, John Leguizamo and Patrick Swayze as New York drag queens, filmed its Miss Drag Queen USA contest at Old Westbury Gardens.